What Is Elder Abuse & How Can I report It?

 - Be unable to tell you about their medication history

-Neglected older adults may be left alone for long periods of time, forcing them to tend to their own needs.
-If they have trouble getting around independently, they can fall and injure themselves.
-If they are unable to walk entirely, they may sit in their bed all day, unable to get to the bathroom or get food for themselves.
+Elderly adults who experience neglect, may be left alone for long periods of time.
+Consequently, this neglect forces them to tend to their own needs.
+If they have trouble getting around independently, they can fall and further injure themselves.
+If they are unable to walk entirely, they may sit in their bed all day, unable to get to the bathroom as well as become unable to get food for themselves.
 This can lead to soiled bedding, unsanitary living conditions, and adverse health effects due to malnutrition.
 Caregivers in nursing homes and assisted living facilities have a duty to provide a standard level of care and attention to each resident.
-If they fail in this duty, they should be held responsible for their negligence.
+If they fail in this duty, they are responsible for their negligence.

 3. Financial Exploitation

 This type of abuse involves the mistreatment of an elderly person’s financial assets.
 The abuser may perpetuate investment scams, steal money and property, and fail to pay for the senior’s medical expenses and other bills.
-Misappropriating these funds can have lasting consequences as the person is left without the funds that they’ve saved to provide for themselves and their families in their later years.
+Consequently, misappropriating these funds can have lasting consequences.
+The person is left without the funds that they’ve saved to provide for themselves and their families in their later years.
 Unfortunately, the party responsible is usually a family member or another trusted individual.
 Here are some tips to prevent elder financial exploitation for your loved one:

 - Never give out their personal information to a stranger over the phone.